How the Three Automated 'Abandon Emails' Can Earn 6% Of Your Store Revenue And Are essential for your email marketing strategy

 in an Abandon Flow email

-There’s a reason the customer would’ve abandoned their browsing or cart on a store.
-One of them could be that they realised the product was either too expensive or the shipping made it so.
-Since you were anyway going to offer a first time customer a 10-25% discount through a coupon as per the Welcome Flow, you can do the same for a Cart Recovery email and offer a discount to incentivise the customer to hurry up and finish their purchase.
+There are many reasons why a customer might abandon their cart.
+One of them could be that they realised the product was too expensive.
+The cost of shipping could also turn them off.
+To overcome this, use a 10-25% discount coupon, like the one if your Welcome Flow.
+This can be effective in a Cart Recovery email, giving the customer an incentive to finish their purchase.
 But be careful about overdoing this.
-Discounts should be added randomly and not every time otherwise your customers will learn the trick.
+Discounts should be added randomly and not every time.
+Otherwise, your customers will learn the trick.
 Here’s a handy primer on how and when to offer a discount in a flow email.

-A common best practice in all Abandoned Cart And Abandoned Checkout flow emails is that you highlight that the customer’s saved cart may not remain for a long time and so they have limited time to act.
+For Abandoned Cart And Abandoned Checkout flow emails to work, you need readers to feel urgency.
+To achieve that, remind them that they have a limited time to act.
 This is a recurring feature in most of the Checkout Or Cart abandon emails we do for our stores.

 Optimize the flows